rwblokzijl/Msc-thesis-EuroToken/thesis.md

 payment system.
 9 years later, Facebook announced a private currency controlled by a group of corporations [@Diem:whitepaper].
-3 years after that the Chinese government announced that they had reached 92,771 transactions per second in a closed trail of their new Central Bank Digital Currency (CBDC) [@ForbesChinaCoin].
+3 years after that the Chinese government announced that they had reached 92,771 transactions per second in a closed trial of their new Central Bank Digital Currency (CBDC) [@ForbesChinaCoin].
 And the Eurosystem is set to make a decision on whether to start a digital euro project in mid 2021.